Strilanc/NP-vs-Quantum-Simulation-Walters-Algorithm/README.md

 ![Typical run](http://algorithmicassertions.com/assets/2016-06-19-quantum-vs-np-2b/simulation-trace.gif)

-For some problem families, the effect gets exponentially stronger as the number of bits is increased.
+For some problem families, the effect gets exponentially stronger as the number of variables is increased.